Drake Bell Teases ‘Drake & Josh’ Reunion With Josh Peck: ‘We’re Working On Something’

 “He’s just got an amazing comedic wit and incredible timing and he’s really smart and we really get along,” Bell said of Peck.

 Drake & Josh follows several other Nickelodeon hits in the process of coming back.
 In February, it was announced that All That, another comedy sketch series, would be revived with new and original cast members, according to NBC.
-Are You Afraid of the Dark?, Rugrats, Are You Smarter Than a Fifth Grader, a Spongebob spinoff are also rumored to be returning to television.
+Are You Afraid of the Dark?, Rugrats, and Are You Smarter Than a Fifth Grader are also rumored to be returning to television, while a Spongebob spinoff is also expected to be debuting.